 If you can't get active outside, watch this 2-minute video for ways your family can get active indoors.

-If someone you know has trouble making time for physical activity, use these tips to help your loved one get more active.
+If someone you love has trouble making time for physical activity, use these tips to help your loved one get more active.